-This is your guide to writing an executive summary that gets you noticed.
-Your executive summary is the doorway to your business plan—after looking it over, your prospective investor is either going to throw your business plan away or keep reading, so you’d better get it right.
+Your executive summary is the doorway to your business plan—this is the time to grab your reader’s attention and let them know what it is you do and why they should read the rest of your business plan or proposal.
 We’ll show you how to write an executive summary that sets your business plan apart from the stack.

 Your executive summary is your pitch.
-You’ve heard of and probably even given an “elevator pitch.”
-Write your business plan’s executive summary like it’s an elevator pitch that you’ve had the time to edit to perfection.
-It should introduce you, your business and your product, but the purpose of writing an executive summary is also to deliver a hard sell.
-Convince your reader here that you have a great idea they should invest their time and/or money in.
+You’ve heard of—and probably even given—an “elevator pitch”; write your business plan’s executive summary like it’s an elevator pitch that you’ve had the time to edit to perfection.
+It should introduce you, your business, and your product, but the purpose of writing an executive summary is also to deliver a hard sell.
+Convince your reader here that you have a great idea they should invest their time and money in.

 Write it last.
 Even though the executive summary is at the beginning of a finished business plan, many experienced entrepreneurs (including me) choose to write the executive summary after they’ve written everything else.
 Ideally the executive summary is short—just a page or two—and highlights the points you’ve made elsewhere in your business plan, so if you save it for the end, it will be quick and easy.